thingsat/riot_modules/apps/basic_mission/README.md

 * [ ] Periodic telemetry (with GNSS position and temperature) using Meshtastic telemetry
 * [ ] Periodic telemetry (with GNSS position and temperature) using APRS format (not fake)
 * [ ] Periodic two-way ranging with other Thingsat boards
-* [ ] LoRa 2G4 backhaul when SX1280 module is present
+* [ ] LoRa 2G4 backhaul when the SX1280 module is present

 ## Setup